rohan-deshpande/northwest/readme.md

 npm run dev -- main=index.html static=../src/media
 ```

 Arguments which affect the manifest will be saved and do not need to be passed again when running `dev`.

+Please note that if your seed uses `webpack` and gets served from a dev server, passing `css`, `js`, or `static` arguments is totally unnecessary as these files will be stored in the dev server.
+In this instance, you can simply pass the server URL to `main` and everything should just work.

 * `main`, `m`
     * Sets the `main` property of the app's manifest.
 Must be a path to an `index.html` file or URL to a location serving one.
 If you set this to a URL, the `node-remote` of your manifest file will also be set to `URL/*`.
+Handy for dev with seeds using `webpack`.
 Defaults to `index.html`
 * `css`, `c`
     * Copies the `.css` file located at the supplied path to `app/assets/css/app.css`.
 This file is watched by `app/index.html` for changes which will trigger an app reload.
 * `js`, `j`
     * Copies the `.js` file located at the supplied path to `app/assets/js/app.js`.
 This file is watched by `app/index.html` for changes which will trigger an app reload.
 * `static`, `st`
     * The path to your seed's static files (images, fonts, sounds etc.,).
-This entire directory will be copied to `app/assets/{static}` where `{static}` is the name of the directory where your static files are stored.
+This entire directory will be copied to `app/assets/{static}` where `{static}` is the name of the directory where your static files are stored. **NOTE** If you wish to copy an **entire** directory over, you must end your path with a trailing slash ie., `src/copy/this/dir/`
 * `version`, `v`
     * The version of your app, will set the `version` property of the app's manifest.
 Defaults to `0.0.1`.